RynAgain/Work_Productivity_Experiments/CAM_Tools/README.md

 - [x] Add functionality for the "Redrive" button.
 - [x] Add new buttons!
 - [ ] Test and verify the "NIS File to CAM Upload" button functionality.

+- [ ] I feel like adding a color changer that will let the user pick a primary color for cam... not important tho

+- [ ] Easter egg?

+- [ ]